new StopWatch(autoStartopt)

 # elapsedMs() → {number}

-Computes the total elapsed time in milliseconds, including the current session if running.
+This method computes the total elapsed time in milliseconds, including the current session if it is running.

 number